Previous dayApril 13, 2026Next day

 94.0 km---✓ ReviewedUSGS →

-April 13, 2026 brought a magnitude 4.3 earthquake 6 km WNW of Sama Grande, Peru, logged at 20:42 UTC.
-At a depth of 94.0 km, the event was intermediate depth.
-Coordinates: -17.760°, -70.553°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 4.3 seismic event took place 6 km WNW of Sama Grande, Peru on April 13, 2026 at 20:42 UTC.
+The hypocenter lay at 94.0 km, placing this in the intermediate depth category.
+Geolocation places the event at -17.760°N, -70.553°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13